 Here's what we found in Detective Hole.
 Every family is different — get a report that reflects yours.

-Screen for YOUR familyDetective Hole (2026) is a new Netflix crime drama based on Jo Nesbø's acclaimed Harry Hole novels, premiering on March 26, 2026.
-The series follows the brilliant yet deeply troubled Oslo detective, Harry Hole (Tobias Santelmann), as he hunts a dangerous serial killer.
-Set within the grim aesthetic of Nordic noir, the show delves into complex mysteries while exploring themes of justice, morality, and the protagonist's personal demons, including his battle with alcoholism.
-It also features a significant rivalry between Harry Hole and the corrupt Detective Tom Waaler (Joel Kinnaman).
-The series is intended for a mature audience, primarily young adults and adults, seeking a psychologically layered and intense investigative thriller.
-Parents should be aware of the show's dark and gritty nature, which includes elements of violence, strong language, and substance abuse, aligning with its mature themes.
+Screen for YOUR familyDetective Hole (2026) is a Netflix crime drama based on Jo Nesbø's acclaimed Harry Hole novels.
+This Nordic noir series follows the brilliant but deeply troubled Oslo detective, Harry Hole, as he investigates ritualistic murders committed by a dangerous serial killer.
+The show delves into complex mysteries, exploring themes of justice, morality, and the protagonist's personal struggles, notably his battle with alcoholism.
+It also features a significant rivalry between Hole and a corrupt fellow detective.
+The series, intended for a mature audience, focuses on psychologically layered and intense investigative thrills, making it suitable for young adults and adults who appreciate dark, gritty crime dramas.
+Parents should be aware of its mature themes, including violence, strong language, and substance abuse.

-The series is expected to contain a high frequency of strong language, consistent with the portrayal of a "troubled" and "gritty" detective navigating a dark criminal underworld.
-The dialogue aims for realism in intense situations, leading to the use of profanity by main characters as well as criminals.
+The series is expected to contain a high frequency of strong language, aligning with its gritty and realistic portrayal of a troubled detective operating in a dark criminal underworld.
+Profanity is used by both main characters and criminals to reflect intense situations and provide an unfiltered narrative.

-Substance use is a highly prominent and central concern in "Detective Hole (2026)" due to the protagonist, Harry Hole, being explicitly characterized as an alcoholic battling addiction.
-This struggle is integral to his character and the overarching narrative, often influencing his decisions and personal life.
+Substance use is a highly prominent and central concern, as the protagonist Harry Hole is explicitly characterized as an alcoholic battling addiction.
+This struggle is integral to his character's development and significantly impacts the narrative, including leading to tragic events.

-The series contains a high level of scary and intense content, inherent to its 'Nordic noir' and serial killer thriller genres.
-This includes psychological tension, suspenseful investigations, and potentially disturbing depictions of crime scenes and their aftermath.
-The overall atmosphere is designed to be moody, bleak, and suspenseful.
+The series contains a high level of scary and intense content inherent to its 'Nordic noir' and serial killer thriller genres.
+This includes deep psychological tension, suspenseful investigations, and potentially disturbing depictions of crime scenes and their aftermath.
+The overall atmosphere is consistently moody, bleak, and designed to create suspense.

 Get a report based on your values — not generic ratings.

-TV-MA.
-The series is explicitly described as a "gritty Nordic noir" crime drama focusing on a troubled, alcoholic detective, serial killers, and corrupt police.
-This genre typically features mature themes, graphic violence, strong language, and depictions of substance abuse, making it unsuitable for younger viewers.
+TV-MA (for mature audiences aged 17 and older).
+This rating is justified by the series' genre as a 'gritty Nordic noir' crime drama that explicitly features mature themes, graphic violence, strong language, and significant depictions of substance abuse, making it unsuitable for younger viewers.

-As of its release date (March 26, 2026), comprehensive, detailed parental reviews across various outlets are still emerging.
-The analysis above is based on the established genre of 'Nordic noir,' descriptions of the source material (Jo Nesbø's novels), and initial promotional information, which strongly indicate mature content.
+As of its premiere date (March 26, 2026), comprehensive, detailed parental reviews across various outlets are still emerging.
+This analysis is based on the established genre of 'Nordic noir,' descriptions of the source material (Jo Nesbø's novels), and initial promotional information, which strongly indicate mature content.
 Parents should anticipate an adult-oriented series with graphic crime elements and strong character-driven drama.
-The show's exploration of alcoholism and moral corruption will be central.
+The show's exploration of alcoholism and moral corruption are central themes.

 What are you watching next?